0xcasuwu/boiler/memory-bank/test-updates.md

-# Test Suite Update Requirements and Progress
+Test Suite Update Requirements and Progress

 ## Overview

 After successfully aligning the build.rs script with the production-ready approach from free-mint and verifying WebAssembly compilation, we identified and addressed several test failures.
-This document summarizes the issues found and the fixes implemented.
+This document summarizes the issues found and the fixes implemented, as well as our progress with OylNet deployment testing.

 ## Test Failures Summary